Create Your First Project

 Tauranga women: Maureen Morrissey, Mona Morrissey, A Smith contributed most points.

-The Annual General Meeting of the Tauranga Combines Sports Association was held last week.
+The Annual General Meeting of the Tauranga Combined Sports Association was held last week.
 Mentions all the sports within this association.
 A constitution drawn up was adopted.

 Mr M Patten (Tauranga Indoor Basketball Assn) produced plans and specifications of a proposed Tauranga Sports Centre in the form of a memorial hall.